alan-turing-institute/UK-LabourFlowNetwork-Model/README.md

 This public repository contains code and data associated with the UK LFN model.
 This model emerges the LFN describing the pattern of labour mobility (i.e. job-to-job transitions) within the UK labour market.
 The associated preprint is posted at TKTKTK.

 This project was developed by [K.R.
 Fair](https://www.turing.ac.uk/people/researchers/kathyrn-r-fair) and [O.A.
 Guerrero](http://oguerr.com/), within the Public Policy Programme at the [Alan Turing Institute](https://www.turing.ac.uk/).
-This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the "Shocks and Resilience" theme within that grant & The Alan Turing Institute.
-We would like to thank Áron Pap for conducting preliminary explorations of this topic, and Andy Jones and his team at [BEIS](https://www.gov.uk/government/organisations/department-for-business-energy-and-industrial-strategy) for their interactions with us throughout this project.
 Please direct all correspondence to K.R.
 Fair (kfair@turing.ac.uk).

 You will find all instructions for running simulations [here](https://github.com/alan-turing-institute/UK-LabourFlowNetwork-Model/blob/main/code/README_CODE.md) within the code folder.